 Travel Life – Live like a native and experience slow luxury travel, authentic local Food and nature up close and personal – is there a better way to see the world? – Our editor Alison Jane Reid finds out.

-Welcome to the collection of Travelife Gold Certified, sustainable luxury hotels and resorts – from Montego Bay Jamaica – to serene Riad in Morocco – this is the pick of eco conscious, considered luxury, where you will come away feeling you have truly lived and dined like a native on the very best local, artisan and kitchen garden organic produce.
+Welcome to the collection of Travelife Gold Certified, sustainable slow luxury travel hotels and resorts – from Montego Bay Jamaica – to serene Riad in Morocco – this is the pick of eco-conscious, considered luxury, where you will come away feeling you have truly lived and dined like a native on the very best local, artisan and kitchen garden organic produce.

-Sit back and let us transport you on a far flung gourmet trail, with irresistible stories of local, food, chef alchemists and warm-hearted local people who can’t wait to share their culture, food, nature and wildlife and a better way to holiday in style and protect endangered species, bio diversity and the environment.
+Sit back and let us transport you on a far-flung gourmet trail, with irresistible stories of local food, chef alchemists and warm-hearted local people who can’t wait to share their culture, food, nature and wildlife and a better way to holiday in slow luxury travel style and protect endangered species, biodiversity and the environment.

 How would you like to feast on the freshest organic vegetables, herbs and sustainable, local seafood from the hotel kitchen garden and local fisherman?
 Or learn to cook exquisite, authentic, regional cuisine, whilst admiring the wildlife on a pristine, verdant biosphere in Myanmar?
-Come with us, and we will show you how with my top five eco conscious, sustainable luxury resorts to visit soon.
+Come with us, and we will show you how with my top five eco-conscious, sustainable slow luxury travel resorts to visit soon.